jamiejcole/SDD-major-project/README.md

 - STARTED the main portfolio!

 ### ⚠️ Disclaimer
-This is a school project for Software Design and Development
+This is a school project for Software Design and Development, not an actual project.
+Some code is borrowed and referenced when necessary.